About the Lake

-Deepest Area: 48 feet
+- Deepest Area: 48 feet

-Height of Dam: 64.5 feet
+- Height of Dam: 64.5 feet

-Length of Dam: 700 feet
+- Length of Dam: 700 feet

-Floodwater Storage Capacity: 257 million gallons
+- Floodwater Storage Capacity: 257 million gallons

-Water Supply Storage Capacity: 382 million gallons
+- Water Supply Storage Capacity: 382 million gallons

 Fishing & Boating

 Fishing is permitted 24 hours a day.
 The lake is stocked with warm water species, including Panfish, Channel Catfish, Chain Pickerel, and Smallmouth and Largemouth Bass.
 Chambers is one of only three Pennsylvania lakes that is a Panfish Enhancement Area, which regulates number, quality and size of panfish through minimum length limits.
 It is also one of a select few in the Big Bass Program.
-Therefore, the lake is closed to bass fishing from late April to early June.
+The lake is closed to bass fishing from late April to early June.

-A public fishing pier is open on the lake’s north side and may be accessed from the Lake Trail.
+A public fishing pier is open on the lake’s north side and can be accessed from the Lake Trail.
 Other shoreline fishing is permitted, but is prohibited from the dam breast itself.
-There is a public parking lot and boat ramp off Wagontown Road.
+There is a public parking lot and boat ramp located off Wagontown Road.
 After park hours, parking is permitted for fishing only.

-No gasoline powered boats or engines are permitted to be operated on the lake; only electric-powered or self-propelled boats are allowed.
+No gasoline powered boats or engines are permitted on the lake; only electric-powered or self-propelled boats are permitted.
 All watercraft must be registered with the Pennsylvania Fish and Boat Commission.
-Swimming and sailing are prohibited.